CoopsCodes/Fabagotchi/DESIGN.md

 * **User Actions** can interfere with the flow of timed events:
     1. Feeding will cause the hunger to decrease.
-    2. Cleaning droppings will prevent them from decreasing health.
+    2. Cleaning droppings will prevent health from decreasing.

 ### v0.2.0 : Persistence